Campbell McLaren

-Campbell McLaren (born June 18, 1956) is an American entrepreneur and media executive.
+Campbell McLaren (born June 18, 1956) is a Scottish–American entrepreneur and media executive.
 He is the co-creator of the UFC.
 ESPN said he is the 10th most influential person in UFC history and that "his influence on the promotion cannot be overstated."
 McLaren was responsible for marketing the first UFC shows and subsequently became responsible for the entire operation.

 Early life

 McLaren was born in Scotland and emigrated to the United States when he was six years old.
 His father was a former RAF Flight Officer and hospital executive and his mother was a Presbyterian Church administrator.

 Education

 McLaren went to primary school in Cowie, Scotland, elementary school and middle school in Philadelphia, Pennsylvania, and high school in Indianapolis, Indiana.

 He received an AB from the University of California, Berkeley.
 He also studied video production at MIT, with documentarian Richard Leacock.

 Professional life and creation of the UFC

 McLaren began his career in New York at Caroline's Comedy Club (now Caroline's on Broadway) as talent director.
 He began producing TV shows for cable, network, and pay-per-view in 1989, winning awards including the Cable Ace and the Imagen Award.

 In 1993, McLaren was the head of programming for SEG, BMG's pay-per-view television company.
 He received a call from Art Davie representing Rorion Gracie and his “War of the Worlds,” a martial arts tournament idea.
 McLaren envisioned a reality version of the hit video game Mortal Kombat, and immediately put the concept into development.
 The result was the Ultimate Fighting Championship (UFC), which premiered on pay per view November 12, 1993.

-McLaren developed the controversial marketing slogan “There Are No Rules”.
-This along with his notorious interview in the New York Times, "Death is Cheap: Maybe It's Just 14.95," launched the franchise and delivered a high pay-per-view buyrate.
-Public interest and the popularity of the UFC increased leading to its appearance on Friends (The One with the Ultimate Fighting Champion), the cover of Mad Magazine (which featured McLaren as the promoter “Marky D Sodd”), and in the Denzel Washington film, Virtuosity.
+McLaren developed the controversial marketing slogan "There Are No Rules".
+This along with his notorious interview in the The New York Times, "Death is Cheap: Maybe It's Just 14.95," launched the franchise and delivered a high pay-per-view buyrate.
+Public interest and the popularity of the UFC increased leading to its appearance on Friends (The One with the Ultimate Fighting Champion), the cover of Mad Magazine (which featured McLaren as the promoter "Marky D Sodd"), and in the Denzel Washington film, Virtuosity.

-McLaren picked Joe Rogan to do post fight interviews on UFC 12.
+McLaren chose Joe Rogan to do post fight interviews on UFC 12.
 According to Rogan, "My manager was friends with Campbell McLaren.
 And Campbell McLaren is amazing.
 He's a great guy and he's been on the podcast.
 And Campbell, had he had an opening and he said we need someone to do the post-fight interviews."

 In 2000, McLaren and David Isaacs, with whom he worked on the early UFCs, founded the VC backed College TV Network, Zilo, which was an early version of a user-generated content programming network.
 Zilo launched Collegehumor.com with the TV series Sex Violence Collegehumor.com.

 Campbell McLaren also launched the Iron Ring, an MMA competition reality series, with Floyd Mayweather, Ludacris, Nelly, and T.I.